zhelgadis/Epic.NET/_posts/2011-09-25-governance-and-copyright.markdown

 1. you need it ready for production as soon as possible
 2. you have a long object-oriented programming experience
-3. you want to join a small but high skilled community of developers and architects
+3. you want to join a small but high skilled [community][credits] of developers and architects
 4. you want to add it to your resume.